In an emergency

 Always remember to Drop, Cover and Hold.

-However, if you are in bed, stay there and cover yourself with blankets and sheets and a pillow for your head and neck.
+If you're in bed, stay there and cover yourself with blankets and sheets and a pillow for your head and neck.

 TSUNAMI